 The work will take approximately 6-8 hours to complete and you may find it beneficial to take a few breaks and come back to it with fresh eyes.
-The form does not save automatically, so please save a copy before you begin, and continue to save as you work through it.
+This form does NOT save automatically, so please save a copy of the document to your device BEFORE you start to work on it, and be sure to save it regularly as you go along.
+Making sure you are working on a saved version from the outset can help prevent wasted time and effort.

 If you can keep to a paragraph or two with the most important details, that's ideal - quality of information is more important than quantity.
 The boxes on the form provide ample space for the length of answer we're expecting to receive.
-It will be read by your facilitator, and your answers will support them to support you, so we ask that you try to complete this in your own words, as honestly and openly as you feel able to and without assistance from AI.
+It will be read by your facilitator, and your answers will support them to support you, so we ask that you try to complete this in your own words, as honestly and openly as you feel able to and without assistance from Al.